 Whatever the case Callisto and Hope go after Xena’s son Solon who is eventually murdered by Hope.
 Though Xena is able to defeat Callisto and trap her in a mine.
 Things are tense to say the least between Xena and Gabrielle.

-Now “Maternal Instincts” was one of my all time favourite ever episodes of Xena.
+Now “Maternal Instincts” is one of my all time favourite ever episodes of Xena.
 I think it is a tv classic.
 Solon’s death is an excellent twist.
 It brings a whole new dynamic to Xena’s relationship with Callisto and Gabrielle.

 How simple it would have been to have had Callisto, Xena’s ultimate enemy kill Solon, but having it be Hope, just makes it all the more horrifying and I applaud the writers of the show for being that brave.